Judge says Amazon won’t have to restore Parler web service

 Amazon last week revealed a trove of incendiary and violent posts that it had reported to Parler over the past several weeks.
 They included explicit calls to harm high-profile political and business leaders and broader groups of people, such as schoolteachers and Black Lives Matter activists.

-Parler has stayed online by maintaining its internet registration through Epik, a U.S. company owned by libertarian businessman Rob Monster.
+Parler has kept its website online by maintaining its internet registration through Epik, a U.S. company owned by libertarian businessman Rob Monster.
 Epik has previously hosted 8chan, an online message board known for trafficking in hate speech.
-Parler also gets support against denial-of-service and other attacks from DDoS-Guard, a company whose owners are listed as residing in Russia, public records show.
+Parler is currently hosted by DDoS-Guard, a company whose owners are based in Russia, public records show.

+DDoS-Guard did not respond to emails seeking comment on its business with Parler or on published reports that its customers have included Russian government agencies.

+Parler said Thursday it is still working to revive its platform.
+Although its website is back, it hasn’t restored its app or social network.
+Matze has said it will be difficult to restore service because the site had been so dependent on Amazon engineering, and Amazon’s action has turned off other potential vendors.

 The case has offered a rare window into Amazon’s influence over the workings of the internet.
-Parler also argued in its lawsuit that Amazon violated antitrust laws by colluding with Twitter to quash the upstart social media app, although it offered little evidence for that claim other than the fact that Twitter, like Parler, is an Amazon Web Services customer.
+Parler argued in its lawsuit that Amazon violated antitrust laws by colluding with Twitter, which also uses some Amazon cloud computing services, to quash the upstart social media app.

-Amazon said Twitter doesn’t use its cloud services to power its main feed, though it will in the future.

-Rothstein has been on the Seattle-based court since her 1980 appointment by Democratic President Jimmy Carter.
+Rothstein, who was appointed to the Seattle-based court by Democratic President Jimmy Carter, said Parler presented “dwindlingly slight” evidence of antitrust violations and no evidence that Amazon and Twitter “acted together intentionally — or even at all — in restraint of trade.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.